-ASEAN BUSINESS LEADERS: What are the challenges to adapt technology into your programs and to keep up with developments in Industry 4.0?
+ASEAN BUSINESS LEADERS: What are the challenges to adapt technology into your programmes and to keep up with developments in Industry 4.0?

 Business programs, on the other hand, are more flexible for technological adaptation and suitable for distant-learning.
-Hence, we offer programs with different approaches to ensure effective delivery of knowledge.
+Hence, we offer programmes with different approaches to ensure effective delivery of knowledge.

 ASEAN BUSINESS LEADERS: How does IUKL profile itself in the collaborative sphere and are you open to other partnerships?